Skyscanner/backpack/CONTRIBUTING.md

 Tokens are defined in the `src/base` directory (with the exception of product-specific tokens, which are in other subdirectories).
 Tokens come in two layers: In `aliases.json`, all base tokens are defined with concrete values, such as colours, numbers and sizes.
 The other files then map those aliases to tokens for specific elements.

-> You should probably not touch `aliases.json`, as our color palette or grid rarely changes.
+> You should probably not touch `aliases.json`, as our colour palette or grid rarely changes.

 ### Sass mixins